managers-nft/nft-data/README.md

     </a>
   </p>

-  <p align="center">Offical repo for The Managers NFT and all of its data stored in IPFS</p>
+  <p align="center">Offical repo for The Managers NFT Images and Metadata, all of the data is stored in IPFS.
+For provenance you can download the images and json files and mmake a hash of them with IPFS
+ you would get the same hash as the one in the blockchain.
+An example of how to do that is going to each directory and using IFPS CLI and command <strong>ipfs add -r . </strong>  </p>

 ### Data for ERC721